moderndive/ModernDive_book/README.md

 This repository contains :

-* The source code for the current development version of the book.
+* The source code for the development version of the book.
 * The development version of the book in the `docs-devel` folder.
 * The current version of the book on <http://www.moderndive.com/> in the `docs` folder.
 To access the source code for the current version of the book, click on the "release" tab above.